 Our students are required to participate in a social-emotional course each day.
 Students are taught appropriate positive strategies to help them learn and cope with life's difficult challenges.
 Social-Emotional needs are addressed at the beginning of each school day.
-We also have six Intervention Specialist, and a School Counselor, that are on hand to provide counseling, mentorship and addition services when needed.
+We also have six behavior intervention specialist, school counselor and mental health counselor that are on hand to provide counseling, mentorship and additional services when needed.

 Students are provided with counseling whenever they need or express a desire for the service.
 We also refer students for counseling when the behaviors seem to stem from emotional distress.
 In addition, Alachua County System of Care and outside agencies provides services for our students.
 The Parent Academy will also provide much needed services to our parents and students that are parents.
+Finally, our school will provide a certified youth yoga instructor to work with students on calming their mind, body and soul.